 Tami Speth joined KinderVision in 1998 and is the Program Director for The Greatest Save Teen PSA Program in Alabama.
 She is a summa cum laude graduate of Purdue University and designed all the related materials that accompany The Greatest Save Teen PSA Program.
 She is the mother of two teens and the granddaughter of a retired law enforcement officer.

 Dan Akeley has been part of the KinderVision organization since 2013.
-Currently, he is the Area Director of The Greatest Save Teen PSA Program for all of Florida and South Alabama.
+Currently, he is the Area Director of The Greatest Save Teen PSA Program for all of Florida.
 He also conducts KVKids Safety Events throughout the state of Florida.
 Dan graduated from Miami of Ohio University and worked with youth as a YMCA Professional for 26 years.
 He retired from the YMCA in 2012 as the CEO of the Huntington, Indiana YMCA.

 Kathryn Hamel joins KinderVision after 24 years as a law enforcement officer in Southern California which included serving as a Family Crimes Detective.
 A recognized court expert witness in the areas of domestic violence and sexual assault, Kathryn holds a Doctoral Degree in Public Safety Leadership.
 She is the wife of a California Chief of Police and the daughter of Ashby Sebastian, one of the original founders of KinderVision.